UniversalDependencies/docs/treebanks/myu_tudet/index.md

 UD_Munduruku-TuDeT is a collection of annotated sentences in Mundurukú.
 It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
-The sentences are being annotated by Fabrício Ferraz Gerardi and Eva Huber.
+The sentences are being annotated by Fabrício Ferraz Gerardi.

 ## Text sources